The Real Economic Underpinning of the 60's

 "Free love" undermined and almost destroyed the Prime Economic Driver.

-The PED is the commercialisation of the Prime Directive.
-The Prime Directive is - "procreate".
-Human economies have been driven since Babylonian times by the channelling of energy generated by the Prime Directive into militarism and/or consumerism.
+The PED is the commercialisation of the Prime Male Directive.
+The Prime Male Directive is - "inseminate".
+Human economies have been driven since Babylonian times by the channelling of energy generated by the Prime Male Directive into militarism and/or consumerism.

-If procreative energy is allowed to dispense itself freely, without recourse to economic (including militaristic) activity, economies slow down.
+If inseminary energy is allowed to dispense itself freely, without recourse to economic (including militaristic) activity, economies slow down.
 The controllers (and the main beneficiaries) of economies tend not to like this.

 Economic circumstance is self explanatory.
 The middle-class children of the western world felt secure.
 We had no experience of material desperation.
 Educated, wrapped in swaddling bourgeois self-centredness, naively certain in our distinctions between right and wrong, we were the storm troopers of moral self-righteousness.
 We carried the weight of our mothers’ love and our fathers’ expectations of great things.
 Cynicism came later.
 But all this has been said before.
 Economic good times has often been cited for the phenomenon of the sixties.
 This is not new.

 Nor is it new to say that “free sex” was one of the ingredients, but what is not often pointed out is that it was the WOMEN who were the precipitators.
 Men have always been into free sex.
 We have always been ready to dump our lust on just about any passing body.
 Men are and have always been hard-wired sluts of the highest order.

 No, what changed was the way in which women began to associate giving love with natural freedom; the way in which women chose to try to reflect and contribute to the new optimism.